terra-money/docs/docs/learn/terra-station/station-guides/wallet.md

 Deleting a wallet deletes the wallet name, password, and private key from your device.
 You can access the wallet again by entering your [seed phrase](#recover-a-wallet-using-a-seed-phrase) or [private key and password](#connect-to-a-wallet-using-a-private-key).
 Deleting a wallet from one device does not delete it from other devices.

-::: danger Write down your seed phrase
+:::{admonition} Write down your seed phrase
+:class: danger
 Before you delete your wallet, always make sure you have your seed phrase and private key.
 Never store your seed phrase on a digital device.
 Without a seed phrase or private key and password, your wallet and funds will be permanently inaccessible.
 Always store your seed phrase in a secure location.
 :::